pwcazenave/PyFVCOM/README.md

     - surrounders
     - get_area

-* ll2utm - convert from spherical to cartesian UTM coordinates and back.
-Available from <http://robotics.ai.uiuc.edu/~hyoon24/LatLongUTMconversion.py>.
+* coordinate - convert from spherical and cartesian (UTM) coordinates.
+Also work with British National Grid coordinates and spherical.
     - LL_to_UTM
     - UTM_to_LL

-* ocean_tools - a number of routines to convert between combinations of temperature, salinity, pressure, depth and density.
+* ocean - a number of routines to convert between combinations of temperature, salinity, pressure, depth and density.
     - pressure2depth
     - depth2pressure
     - dT_adiab_sw